pastoriomarco/manymove/manymove_cpp_trees/QUALITY_DECLARATION.md

 `manymove_cpp_trees` provides a BehaviorTree.CPP-based toolkit of C++ nodes and helper utilities that orchestrate motion planning (`manymove_planner`), collision object management (`manymove_object_manager`), grippers and I/O signals, and optional bridges to simulation/perception stacks.
 It also ships example BT clients and an HMI service node for blackboard inspection and updates.

-The package follows ROS 2 and MoveIt coding standards and is actively maintained within the ManyMove repository (`dev` branch).
+The package follows ROS 2 and MoveIt coding standards and is actively maintained within the ManyMove repository (`dev`/`main` branch).

 ---